casm-lang/casm-lang.github.io/readme.txt

 The **casm** project consists of its own ASM [[language]] dialect which represents another concrete ASM language form just like other ASM languages e.g. CoreASM, AsmL, or AsmetaL.
 Check out our [[language]] and [[syntax]].
 </callout>
 <callout title="Interpreter Application">
 We feature a CASM language interpreter called **casmi**, which performs a AST-based numeric execution and simulates the input specification accordingly to the ASM theory.
+Check out the current release in the [[download]] section.
 </callout>
 </col>